-On May 16th 2021, our membership voted on the Board’s proposal to open the door for women to serve on the Board of Elders (and remove the male-only language in our bylaws that enshrined this practice).
+With much gratitude to God and His people, we are thrilled to share that, on May 16th 2021, our membership voted on the Board’s proposal to open the door for women to serve on the Board of Elders (and remove the male-only language in our bylaws that enshrined this practice).
+This is something many have prayed and worked toward for years.

-After two years of congregational conversation, 4 Sunday teachings that explored what the Bible teaches on women in church leadership, small group studies, theological study, pastoral letters on church history and biblical exegesis, a congregational meeting (on May 2nd), and a lot of prayer on the part of many –a very strong representation of our members gathered on Zoom for our SGM, and the motion to make the amendment was approved with an 81% majority.
+After two years of congregational conversation, Sunday teachings that explored what the Bible teaches on women in church leadership, small group studies, theological discourse, pastoral letters on church history and biblical exegesis, a congregational meeting (on May 2nd), and a lot of prayer on the part of many – a very strong representation of our members gathered on Zoom for our SGM, and the motion to make the amendment was approved with an 81% majority.

 Chris Berghuis, our current Board Chair, closed the SGM with the comments: